 November – December – January – February

 We began our journey in Rome and stayed there for three months.
 Looking back, it was two months too long.
-We had been to Rome several times but usually just passing through.
+We had been to Rome several times but usually just passed through.
 We thought we would really need some extra time to enjoy exploring Rome more deeply – especially around Christmastime.
-I think if we hadn’t already paid for our apartment, we would have moved on but perhaps our feelings was also due to the cold, rainy weather.
+I think if we hadn’t already paid for our apartment, we would have moved on but perhaps our feelings were also due to the cold, rainy weather.
 I believe it was in Rome we decided we would become Italian snowbirds and fly home to Arizona for the winter.
-Our post on highlights Months 1 & 2
+Our post highlights Months 1 & 2

 March – April

 It was during these months we discovered the region of Puglia located at the heel of the peninsula.
 This was a new location for us and it was charming.
-Conversano was our home base and we loved every exciting moment discovering Puglia, an area that we have never seen before.
-Our post on highlights Months 3 & 4
+Conversano was our home base and we loved every exciting moment of discovering Puglia, an area that we have never seen before.
+Our post highlights Months 3 & 4

-We enjoyed May in Florence with our youngest daughter, Ally and her boyfriend, Brett.
+We enjoyed May in Florence with our youngest daughter, Ally, and her boyfriend, Brett.
 It was wonderful to see “our Italy” through their eyes.
 Gary would probably say that his highlight of May was the gift from Brett of driving a Lamborghini Huracán through the streets of Bologna!
 We had many special days during this one month!
-Our post on highlights Months 5 & 6
+Our post highlights Months 5 & 6